 Dinan is still surrounded by impressive city walls dating from the 13th century, when it was the Dukes of Brittany territory and you can still notice, in the design of the city, the conception of the society itself that was called feudal society with the three social classes known as the Clergy, the Nobility and the “Third World” (everyone that was not part of the Clergy and the Nobility).

 To get the full flavor of this place you will enjoy a tasting of local products such as oysters and Breton Whisky, Cider or Calvados… or you can enjoy a “classical tasting” with wine and cheese or oysters with passionate “caviste”.

 On the way back you will stop in Dinard to stroll in this former fishermen village turned into an effervescent and entertaining resort in the 19th century.

 Then you will be ready for another enchanting visit.

 The Malouinière of le Montmarin is located on the left bank of the Rance river in a beautiful, peaceful and hidden spot.
 A Malouinière was a very large secondary home built outside the city walls of St Malo by the most prosperous ship owners and where they could have more space and privacy.
 The Montmarin Malouinière dates from 1760 but is not opened to the visitors unlike the beautiful park and gardens (around 15 accres) by the river.
 The gardens listed as Historical Monuments are also labeled “Jardins Remarquables”

 During the visit you will see a very interesting model of the grounds and the shipyard in the 18th century.
 By the way, did you guess why they needed such hidden spot ?

-(Entrance fee and tasting included, we recommend 9 am up, lunch not included)
+(Entrance fee and tasting included)